Table of Contents

 The difference between coriander seed, leaf and root

-Coriander is utilized in 3 ways, fresh leaves, root and seeds.
-Each variant has its own use and flavour and the distinction between the three must be noted when applying to a recipe.
+Coriander is used in 3 ways: fresh leaves, root and seeds.
+Each has its own use and flavour, and the distinction between the three must be kept in mind when using them in a recipe.

 What is Coriander Leaf used for?

-Fresh coriander leaves, (also known as cilantro or Chinese parsley), are widely used throughout the world as a garnish on many international and modern fusion dishes.
-They are also a key ingredient in chutneys and salads, salsa and guacamole, offering a distinctive herbal and floral taste.
+Fresh coriander leaves (also known as coriander or Chinese parsley) are widely used around the world as a garnish in many international and modern fusion dishes.
+It is also a key ingredient in chutneys and salads, salsa and guacamole, offering a distinctive herbal and floral flavour.

 Heat diminishes the flavour compound of the leaves so they are specifically used as a raw ingredient and not within the cooking process.